maxvfischer/DIY-CNC-machine/README.md

 | 1/16          | 0  | 0  | 1  |
 | 1/32          | 1  | 0  | 1  |

 The 4 stepper drivers were carefully removed.
-The microstepping was set to `1/16` for each motor by shorting the two `M2` pins using jumpers.
+The microstepping was set to `1/16` for each motor by shorting the two `M2` pins using jumpers (**E19**).
 The stepper drivers were then carefully inserted back again.

 ![set_microstepping_1](./images/build/frame/set_microstepping_1.jpg)